prisca2920/alx-system_engineering-devops/0x00-shell_basics/README.md

 prints out the type of file
 creating a symbolic link
 copying html files
-moves files beginning with uppercase
+moves files beginning with uppercase deletes files ending with ~